Aveer/The-Settlers-7-CPU-Optimizer/README.md

 Instruction:
 Just open the exe file and wait for it to do it's magic.
+Alternatively you can download the source code and run the main.py file with Python.

 Warning!
 The exe file was detected on my PC as a Trojan virus.
 This is however a false positive.